balmorelcommunity/Balmorel/README.md

 2. Create a new branch from master, which will be used as a temporary branch to do all the changes
 3. Make the desired changes in a new scenario:

     a.
-Add a new scenario called 'changes', which result in the following folder structure:
+Add a new scenario called 'changes', which the following files and folder structure (copy Balmorel.gms and cplex.op4 from base/model if nothing is to be changed in these files):

         Balmorel
         ├── base
         ├── changes
+        │   ├── data
         │   └── model
-        │   │   ├── cplex.op4
+        │       ├── cplex.op4
-        │   │   └── Balmorel.gms
+        │       └── Balmorel.gms
         ├── simex
         ├── README.md
         ├── .gitignore